BlazingOrchard/Blazing-Orchard/README.md

 # Blazing Orchard Prototype

-Blazing Orchard turns your [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) project into a CMS-powered Blazor application by leveraging [Orchard Core](https://github.com/OrchardCMS/OrchardCore/blob/dev/README.md) as a decoupled backend/CMS server using its REST & GraphQL APIs.
+Blazing Orchard is a modular application framework that turns your [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) project into a CMS-powered Blazor application by leveraging [Orchard Core](https://github.com/OrchardCMS/OrchardCore/blob/dev/README.md) as a decoupled backend/CMS server using its REST & GraphQL APIs.

 Orchard Core is a powerful open source application framework built with ASP.NET Core, providing a rich set of modules and features.